 The costs of courses varies, but all students are expected to take out government loans where these are available.
 These normally cover a significant contribution towards the course but are not sufficient in themselves.
 (For example a student taking a degree needs to find an additional sum of around £600 a year over four years; a student taking a vocational training certificate considerably less than this over a shorter period)

 Typically sponsors have offered between £20 and £50 a month, to fully or partially sponsor a student, or an equivalent annual or one-off sum.

 We are looking now for sponsors for the next academic year, starting in September, when we expect to have fourteen students proceeding to further training.
 Students are currently in the process of applying for courses (their results came out at the end of last month), and we expect to have details about individuals and the courses they hope to take by the end of May, when we will expect to start matching students and sponsors.

 If we get enough sponsors we would love to start extending the scheme to students in other Karibuni sponsored projects.

-If you think you would like to be involved, or just to find out more, please email Robert and Penny Smith at email@example.com and they will be delighted to provide more information about the scheme.
+If you think you would like to be involved, or just to find out more, please email Kate Winterbottom at email@example.com or call her on 01296 614887 and she will be delighted to provide more information about the scheme.